artefactual/archivematica-docs/user-manual/archival-storage/archival-storage.rst

 institution stores its AIPs off-site.

 To create an encrypted AIP, Archivematica needs an encrypted space and location set up in the Storage Service.
-Please see :ref:`Encryption <storageservice:gpg>` for more information.
+Please see the Encryption section of the Storage Service docs for more information.

 #.
 Run your transfer through the regular micro-services.